Vegetables,Herbs and Fruit 2022

 HERBS:

-16. | "Herb of the Year" - Pansy-Violet - in a clear container |
+45. | Basil - 3 mature branches in a clear container of water |

-17. | Mixed herbs - minimum of 3 kinds Cut long enough to show any branching characteristics, in a clear container of water |
+47. | Dill - 3 stems not over 24", in a clear container of water |

 POTATOES:

-18. | Potatoes, White - 3 on a plate (named) |
+49. | Potatoes, White, named - 3 on a plate |

-19. | Potatoes, Red - 3 on a plate (named) |
+50. | Potatoes, Red, named - 3 on a plate |

-20. | Potatoes, Yellow - 3 on a plate (named) |
+51. | Potatoes, Yellow, named - 3 on a plate |

-21. | Potatoes, other - 3 on a plate (named) |
+52. | Potatoes, other, named - 3 on a plate |

 EXTRAORDINARY:

-22. | Longest bean - Yard Long Bean |
+54. | Longest bean - any variety, named |

-23. | Most oddly shaped single vegetable - no pumpkins |
+55. | Most oddly shaped single vegetable (no pumpkins) |

-24. | Any large vegetable - largest by weight - no pumpkin |
+57. | Potato - largest by weight |

 FRUIT: